 We’d like to note that the text on the source image B is in French and contains a lot of characters with diacritic symbols, preserving which is essential for high-quality OCR.
 As demonstrated, our approach preserves a very significant percentage of diacritics.
 As a comparison, we’ll provide the result of ImageMagick’s denoising of the same image (fig. 8).
 Note how a lot of diacritics are lost in the process of denoising.
 As demonstrated, our approach preserves a very significant percentage of diacritics.

 Scan line removal

-Scan images usually have scan artifacts in the form of scan lines.
+Scan images usually have scan artefacts in the form of scan lines.
 To simulate scan lines and other such noise we picked an image (source image C) with non-uniform illumination, moiré and screen-door noise (caused by black areas between display pixels).

 Upside-down orientation detection

-Last but not least, we demonstrate the application of our custom developed algorithm for upside-down text orientation detection.
+Last but not least, we demonstrate the application of our custom-developed algorithm for upside-down text orientation detection.
 Fig. 12 shows the result of the application of this algorithm to a set of randomly chosen chunks of text of different origin (different languages and alphabets).
 Green areas depict proper text orientation, while red ones show the chunks where the text is upside down.